-When I saw that Batanes Seaside Hotel has a hotel room perfect for 5 adults, I instantly clicked book now!
-A hotel room for 5 people perfectly checks off our usual family accommodation dilemma – comfortable beds for everyone and picky parents who you can’t put in a homestay/hostel.
-I knew its the perfect hotel to stay in for our Batanes trip.
+When I saw that Batanes Seaside Hotel has a hotel room perfect for five adults, I instantly clicked Book Now!
+A hotel room for five people perfectly checks off our usual family accommodation dilemma – comfortable beds for everyone and picky parents who you can’t put in a homestay/hostel.
+I knew its the perfect Batanes hotel to stay in.

 Batanes Seaside Hotel

 Batanes Seaside Hotel, across Batanelco, is located in the town of Basco and less than 10 minutes away from the airport.
-It is the first and pioneer hotel in the whole Batanes province and quite has a name in regards of Batanes hotels.
+It is the first and pioneer Batanes hotel in the whole province and quite has a name in regards to Batanes hotels.

-My boyfriend was actually the one who told me about this because it is where he stayed before on his government dispatch.
-He was so sure my parents would love it there because, despite its homey-vibes (which technically all Batanes accommodations have), it still has the hotel service and experience.
+My boyfriend was the one who told me about this because it is where he stayed before on his government dispatch.
+He was so sure my parents would love it there because, despite its homey-vibes (which technically all Batanes hotel and homestays have), it still has the hotel service and experience.

 THE FAMILY ROOM

 Anyway, all of you who grew up in a family of 5 would understand how hard it is to look for the perfect accommodation.
-It’s either you squeeze yourselves or splurge because a typical family room only accommodates 4 adults and booking two rooms can be expensive.
-But Batanes Seaside’s family room consists of 2 queen beds and 1 single bed.
-Say goodbye to that extra bed on the floor or squeezing 3 people on a double bed.
-And can I just add that even though that there are 3 beds, there’s still enough space to walk around and for your baggage.
+It’s either you squeeze yourselves or splurge because a standard family room only accommodates four adults, and booking two rooms can be expensive.
+But Batanes Seaside Hotel’s family room consists of two queen beds and one single bed.
+Say goodbye to that extra bed on the floor or squeezing three people on a double bed.
+And can I just add that even though that there are three beds, there’s still enough space to walk around and for your baggage.

-The room has towels, vanity table, refrigerator, television, AC, electric fan, cabinet, bedside table with lamp and Bible and your own comfort room (with heater yahoo!).
-This costs P5,500 for a night inclusion of breakfast for 5 people.
+The room has towels, a vanity table, refrigerator, television, AC, electric fan, cabinet, bedside table with lamp and Bible, and a toilet and shower with heater (yahoo!).
+This costs P5,500 for a night inclusion of breakfast for five people.
 Not bad, for me.

 Now let’s talk about the bed.
-It is the standard hotel bed – thick and comfortable that you wouldn’t want to get out of.
-It has clean white sheets and comforter because it really is cold in the mornings.
+It is the standard hotel bed – thick and comfortable that you wouldn’t want to get out off.
+It has clean white sheets and comforter because it is cold in the mornings.
 They’re generous with pillows too.
-I’m not sure with its size but my sister and I (medium-sized) comfortably fit in it.
+I’m not sure with its size, but my sister and I (medium-sized) comfortably fit in it.

 Batanes Seaside Hotel is along National Road with no gate or fence around it.
-There’s only a parking in front, and some wooden benches, where you can park your rented motorbikes.
-As you enter the hotel, the reception and holding area will greet you.
-The reception, of course, has the Batanes trademark of stone wall and which is also mostly unmanned.
+There’s only parking in front where you can park your rented motorbikes and some wooden benches for waiting.
+As you enter the hotel, the reception with a Batanes trademark of stone wall and the holding area are the first things you’ll see.
+It is mostly unmanned.
 It’s an Ivatan trait that you’ll understand when you got there.

 Just beside the reception area, near the staircase, there are rooms already.
-The reception is seldom busy, only when guests arrive from their flight to check-in, so I think noise won’t be a problem when you stay in this room.
+The reception is seldom busy, only when guests arrive from their flight to check-in, so I think noise won’t be a problem when you stay in these rooms.
 It is also an advantage if you’re traveling with seniors since they won’t be needing to use the stairs.

 The staircase will be the next one you’ll see after the reception area.
-It is decorated by various Batanes photos, paintings, and facts to know.
+It is decorated with various Batanes photos, paintings, and facts to know.
 The basement is the dining area/restaurant of the hotel.
 The hotel admin’s office is also here in case you need something.
-And most importantly, the hotel’s router is also situated here so the WI-FI is the strongest here.
+And most importantly, the hotel’s router is situated here, so the WI-FI is the strongest on this floor.

-The second floor, on the other hand, has most of the rooms including ours.
-There’s a common area in the middle that resembles a sala and there are open doors that lead to the front and back side balconies.
+The second floor, on the other hand, has most of the rooms, including ours.
+There’s a common area in the middle that resembles a sala, and there are open doors that lead to the front and backside balconies.
 The balconies are a great place to have your coffee in the morning.
-The front balcony has the road and mountain view while the back balcony has the ocean view.
+The front terrace has a road and mountain view while the back balcony has the ocean view.
 I prefer the ocean view.

-And lastly, I explored the rooftop as well but it was just an empty area, no chairs and anything.
+And lastly, I explored the rooftop, but it was just an empty area, no chairs and anything.